amaxwell01/css_style_guide/README.md

 <a name="sass"></a>
-## 5. Sass
+## 5. Sass - Syntactically Awesome Stylesheet

-When working with Sass files only have a single main sass file and @include all other sass chunk files.
+When working with Sass files try to create a single main sass file when possible and @include all other sass files.
 I prefer to call my main sass file styles.scss.

-Break up sass files into manageable chunks, I prefer to separate chunks by their layout (header, footer, sidebar, grids base etc. This allows for greater flexibility of your files as organization, since everything gets compiled into a single css file, we have more flexibility with how our files are setup.
+Try to break up sass files into manageable files, I prefer to separate my sass by their layout/context (header, footer, sidebar, grids, type, base etc.) This allows for greater flexibility of your files and added organization, since everything should get compiled into a single css file for production.

 Main styles.scss file
 ```css